Schönbuch Railway: Rolling stock

-Passenger services on the Schönbuchbahn use a fleet of 6 partially low floor Stadler Regio-Shuttle RS1 units.
-In December 2016 transport authority Zweckverband Schönbuchbahn selected Construcciones y Auxiliar de Ferrocarriles for a €51·3m contract to supply nine three-car light rail vehicles of a new design.
+Between reopening and electrification, passenger services on the Schönbuchbahn used a fleet of six partially low floor Stadler Regio-Shuttle RS1 diesel units.

+In December 2016 transport authority Zweckverband Schönbuchbahn selected Construcciones y Auxiliar de Ferrocarriles (CAF) for a €51·3m contract to supply nine three-car light rail vehicles of a new design, called Nexio, with a further three vehicles ordered later.
+The first vehicles were delivered for testing in 2021 but problems with their authorisation (particularly around the braking and rates of deceleration) meant that they did not enter service until 2025.